-This appendix summarises the matters raised by stakeholders during the consultation process and sets out the Commission's analysis of the proposed Derogation.
-The scope of the final Rule change proposal put forward by Hydro Tasmania and considered by the Commission is set out in Chapter 1 of the draft Rule determination.
+This appendix summarises the matters raised by stakeholders during the initial and second round consultation processes and sets out the Commission's analysis of the proposed Derogation.
+The scope of the final Rule change proposal and form of the proposed Derogation put forward by Hydro Tasmania and considered by the Commission are set out in Chapter 1 of the draft Rule determination.